Pyric herbivory: Mechanisms

 Pyric herbivory occurs because burning produces early successional plants that are more palatable and nutritious than late successional plants.
 Because of this, herbivores prefer the forage that grows in recently burned areas.
 Herbivores will graze more in the recently burned areas, causing leaf litter to build up in unburned areas.
 This makes the unburned areas more prone to fire in the future.
 Once fire occurs in a new area, herbivores will start grazing in that area.
 This creates shifting patterns of grazing and fire across the landscape.

 Ecological importance

-The shifting patterns of heterogeneity that are created by pyric herbivory changes the number and type of plant species present in the area.
+The shifting patterns of heterogeneity that are created by pyric herbivory change the number and type of plant species present in the area.
 This supports biodiversity of plants and wildlife in the area, restores and maintains ecosystem function, and aids in nutrient cycling.
 It especially increases the availability of nitrogen and phosphorus by converting litter into ash.
-A lack of disturbances such as fire and grazing can decrease biodiversity and soil function quality, as well as allow for woody encroachment.
+A lack of disturbances such as fire and grazing can decrease biodiversity and soil function quality, as well as allow woody encroachment.